Editorial Standards & Guidelines

 Business Relationships

-We are transparent about our business model and partnerships:
+Transparency about the business model and partnerships:

 • ElectricRates.org is operated by ComparePower.com